ms228823/Web-Application-for-Medical-Care-Services---MedicCarePlus---/README.md

     </ol>

 ## Disclaimer Alert: this part is still not finished yet so the part won't be providing a graphical representation as an explanation of users's capabilities (aka: functions)
-## Important Alert: Clinic is a newly added part that comes from one of diagrams which is the use case of the user (web app visitor) that have been done by Salma Assem in association with Prof. DR. Noha Mohammed and Mohammed Sameh
+## Important Alert: Clinic is a newly added part that comes from one of the diagrams which is the use case of the user (web app visitor) that have been done by Salma Assem in association with Prof. DR. Noha Mohammed and Mohammed Sameh

 <h2> Clinic Receptionists can do:</h2>